 4. Set learning goals and make it a part of your review process

 By encouraging leaders to hold their teams accountable for their own learning and growth, you set the standard that your company values training.
 Create a section on your review form where education is discussed or goals created.
 Then, train your leaders about how to facilitate this conversation.

 5. Invest in others

 Even if you don’t have the funds or scope to create an internal training program, send others to various events where learning happens.
 The American Welding Society has an array of educational resources at very reasonable prices.
 Ask attendees to bring back their key findings to share with the team.

 No company is too small or too large for effective training.
-Creating a culture that supports training and development of employees takes a lot of hard work, but will have a positive impact on a company’s bottom line by reducing manufacturing cost and retaining important customers.
+Creating a culture that supports the training and development of employees takes a lot of hard work, but will have a positive impact on a company’s bottom line by reducing manufacturing costs and retaining important customers.